-The Board of Aldermen or the School Committee shall hold a public hearing and act with respect to every petition which is addressed to it, which is signed by at least fifty voters, and which seeks the passage of a measure.
-The hearing shall be held by the Board of Aldermen or the School Committee, or in either case, by a committee or subcommittee thereof, and the action by the Board of Aldermen or School Committee shall be taken not later than three months after the petition is filed with the City Clerk.
-Hearings on two or more petitions filed under this section may be held at the same time and place, and the City Clerk shall mail notice of the hearing to the first fifty certified signers petitioners whose names appear on each petition at least forty-eight hours before the hearing.
-Notice, by publication, of all such hearings shall be at public expense.
-(Referendum of 11-4-75)
+The city council or the school committee shall hold a public hearing and act with respect to every petition which is addressed to it, which is signed by at least 50 voters, and which seeks the passage of a measure.
+The hearing shall be held by the city council or the school committee or, in either case, by a committee or subcommittee of either the city council or school committee and the action by the city council or school committee shall be taken not later than 3 months after the petition is filed with the city clerk.
+Hearings on 2 or more petitions filed under this section may be held at the same time and place and the city clerk shall mail notice of the hearing to the first 50 certified signers whose names appear on each petition at least 48 hours before the hearing.
+Notice by publication of all such hearings shall be at public expense.
+(Referendum of 11-04-75.)